 - After FaceTime is activated, you should see the Apple ID field.
 Tap on it and then tap on Sign out.

 - Now, re-login by tapping on Use your Apple ID for FaceTime

-Hopefully, this should fix the FaceTime issue.
+Hopefully, this should fix the FaceTime not connecting issue.